jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 As we have seen, by using the simplest example of a recursion scheme, we have an archive of extremely useful laws that we obtain for free.
-Another byproduct of using certain recursion schemes is that it gives as the ability to reason with the termination of the program.
+Another byproduct of using certain recursion schemes is that it gives us the ability to reason with the termination of the program.

 Catamorphism gives us the ability to guarantee its termination.
 The